ewhicher/boomer/content/collections/pages/mindsets.md

         text: 'What it is: '
       -
         type: text
-        text: "A summary of 4 key mindsets we have identified within the Gen Z audience.
-Zoomers may transcend through all of these mindsets, so there isn't one that is more important or more prevalent than another. "
+        text: 'A summary of 4 key personas we have identified within the Boomer Women audience.
+The role of them as parents, or not, their obligations and responsibilities towards their own parents, retirement and health status all come together to shape the different personas a Boomer Women may embody. '
   -
     type: paragraph
     content: